anhvuanhvu/SPU_CSC3220_W25_T7/Notes_anhvuanhvu.md

 Create and work for ERD draft assignment.
 Create and work for ERD final.
 Create and work for DB Schema and SQL queries draft.
+Work on Draft Wireframe and Navigational Diagram.
+Meeting with team members to discuss the draft.